Doing-it-All with Bounded Work and Communication: Introduction

-Graphs called ``expanders'' are small-degree graphs that have strong connectivity-related properties.
+Expanders are small-degree graphs that have strong connectivity-related properties.
 The ``expansion'' properties used to define expanders usually mean either that ``small'' sets of nodes have ``many'' neighbors, or that any two ``large'' disjoint sets of nodes are connected by at least one edge.
-The former approach to expanders is discussed by Chung~\cite{Chung-book97}.
-The latter approach is considered by Pippenger~\cite{Pippenger87}, who defined an \emph{$a$-expander} to be a graph such that, for any two disjoint sets $X_1$ and~$X_2$ of nodes of size $a$ each, there is an edge $(x_1,x_2)$ in the graph, where $x_1\in X_1$ and $x_2\in X_2$.
+The former approach is discussed by Chung~\cite{Chung-book97}.
+The latter is considered by Pippenger~\cite{Pippenger87}, who defined an \emph{$a$-expander} to be a graph where, for any two disjoint sets $X_1$ and~$X_2$ of nodes of size $a$ each, there is an edge $(x_1,x_2)$ in the graph, where $x_1\in X_1$ and $x_2\in X_2$.

 There is a substantial body of research on fault-tolerance in networks with expansion properties.
-Here we cite the work that is most relevant to this paper.
-Alon and Chung~\cite{AlonC88} demonstrated that, for every $0<\varepsilon< 1$ and every integer $m>0$, there are constructive graphs with $\cO(m/\varepsilon)$ vertices and maximum degree $1/\varepsilon^2$ that have the property that after removing any $1-\varepsilon$ fraction of the vertices or edges the remaining graph contains a path of length~$m$; they showed this by using the expanders introduced by Lubotzky et al.~\cite{LubotzkyPS88} with suitably chosen parameters.
-An $h(f)$-agreement is said to be achieved by a protocol if, in each execution with at most $f$ processors failures, at least $p-h(f)$ non-faulty processors eventually decide on a common value.
-A protocol achieves an almost-everywhere agreement if it achieves $h(f)$-agreement for some function $h(f)\le \mu f$, where the constant~$\mu$ is independent of the number of failures and of the size of the network.
+Here we cite the most relevant work.
+Alon and Chung~\cite{AlonC88} showed that, for every $0<\varepsilon< 1$ and every integer $m>0$, there are constructive graphs with $\cO(m/\varepsilon)$ vertices and maximum degree $1/\varepsilon^2$ that have the property that after removing any $1-\varepsilon$ fraction of vertices or edges the remaining graph contains a path of length~$m$.
+They showed this by using the expanders of Lubotzky et al.~\cite{LubotzkyPS88} with suitably chosen parameters.
+A protocol is said to achieve an $h(f)$-agreement if, in each execution with at most $f$ processors failures, at least $p-h(f)$ non-faulty processors eventually decide on a common value.
+A protocol achieves an almost-everywhere agreement if it achieves $h(f)$-agreement for some function $h(f)\le \mu f$, where the constant~$\mu$ is independent of $f$ and of the size of the network.
 Upfal~\cite{Upfal94} showed how an almost-everywhere agreement can be achieved with a linear number of faults, extending the result by Dwork et al.~\cite{DworkPPU88}.
-This result uses the same family of expanders from~\cite{LubotzkyPS88}, and it is shown that a linear-sized component of logarithmic diameter remains if some constant fraction of arbitrary nodes is removed.
+This result uses the same family of expanders from~\cite{LubotzkyPS88}, and it is shown that if one removes from the graph any subset of vertices of cardinality that is a constant fraction of the total number of vertices, the diameter of the remaining linear-size graph is logarithmic.
 The graph construction in Section~\ref{sec:graphs}, in which we consider powers of Ramanujan graphs, is an extension of that approach.